isomerpages/cris-precise/_research/PRECISE SG100K Resource/Call for Proposals 2026 (CFP 2026).md

 a second Call for Proposals (CFP 2026).
 Upon launch of this Call, we invite researchers in Singapore to submit proposals that make use of the unique PRECISE-SG100K dataset to advance scientific knowledge and clinical translation.</p>
-<p>Important Update for Existing Projects: Current Flagship and Driver Projects
+<p><strong>Important Update for Existing Projects</strong>: Current Flagship
-approved under CFP 2024 will directly receive access to the PRECISE-SG100K baseline data release comprising all 100,000 participants.
+and Driver Projects approved under CFP 2024 will directly receive access to the PRECISE-SG100K baseline data release comprising all 100,000 participants.
 No additional application is required for the approved research scope.
 All existing terms and conditions will continue to apply.</p>
 <h4><strong>BRIEF DESCRIPTION OF PRECISE-SG100K RESOURCE</strong></h4>
 <p>All approved projects will have access to the standard PRECISE-SG100K
 Resource linked to Clinical Data.
 The linked Resource includes:</p>